-Lighter fluid is particularly effective in my experience and won’t affect Nitrocellulose or Polyurethane finishes if you mistakenly get some on the body of the guitar.
+Lighter fluid is particularly effective in my experience and won’t affect shellac, lacquer finishes (most common on acoustic guitar), nitrocellulose, or polyurethane finishes if you mistakenly get some on the body of the guitar.

 Do not under any circumstances use common wood polishes or nail polish remover (acetone).
-Both products contain ingredients that may potentially damage the finish of your guitar.
+Both products contain ingredients that may potentially damage the finish of an acoustic guitar.

-Once you have applied a small amount of solvent to the fretboard, let it sit for 60 seconds, so it is absorbed sufficiently, and then begin scraping away some of the heavier build-ups.
-Pay attention to build up close to the fret wires.
+Once you have applied a small amount of solvent to the fretboard, let it sit for 60 seconds, so it is absorbed sufficiently, and then begin scraping away some of the heavier build-up.
+Pay attention to the fret wires.

-I use a dedicated scraping tool for this job but an old credit card in most cases will also suffice.
-Be careful not to press too hard on the fretboard, as this can result in dents.
+I use a dedicated scraping tool for this job but an old credit card will also suffice.
+Be careful not to press too hard on the fretboard, despite Ebony and Rosewood being particularly dense timbers they are still susceptible to dents.

 Step 5) Polish the Frets

-Once you are satisfied with your results from cleaning the fretboard you can move onto polishing the fret wires.
+Once you are satisfied with your results you can move on to polishing the fret wires.

-You can also use a fretboard guard to protect the timber with even more surety.
+You can also use a fretboard guard to protect the timber with even more surety (see below).
 These are inexpensive and can be purchased from specialist luthier supplies outlets.